 The Odyssey will be told in four episodes taking place across the country in Spring 2023, culminating with a fifth and final episode on the Olivier stage at the National Theatre in August 2023.
 Trowbridge Town Hall will be producing the third episode of The Odyssey in partnership with the NT, which will be written by playwright Florence Espeut-Nickless and performed by members of the local community.

 Trowbridge Town Hall was built at the height of the town’s fame as one of the most important woollen weaving centres in England.
-In the mid-1960’s until the early 1970’s its grand ballroom became a major music venue, hosting such artists as Rod Stewart, The Who, and The Small Faces.
+In the mid-1960’s until the early 1970’s its grand ballroom became a major music venue, hosting such artists as The Who, America, and The Small Faces.
 From 1975, the building was converted into a Magistrates Court which remained in place until the early 2000’s, after which the Town Hall closed its doors.
 Then, about ten years ago, a local community group persuaded Wiltshire Council to let it use the building for a variety of community activities and performances.
 Despite the challenges, this community activity thrived and in November 2021, Trowbridge Town Hall Trust was granted £8.1million from the Future High Streets Fund to refurbish the building and make it a regional hub for culture, community, and commerce.
 It is appropriate that just as Trowbridge Town Hall embarks on its own epic journey, it will also be helping to tell the story of, perhaps, the most famous journey of all.